purusanths/Machine-Learning-DevOps-Engineer/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- Project: **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
 This project is an implementation of churn prediction that follow coding and engineerng best practices for implementing software.